 For maritime workers injured on the job, seeking compensation can seem like another obstacle to overcome on the path to recovery.
-Trust Hoffman Law Firm, your Charleston longshoreman injury attorneys, to fight for you.
+Trust Hoffman Law Firm, for tips filing a longshoreman claim with our your skilled Charleston longshoreman injury attorneys.
+We are ready to fight for you.

 When the rising tide of medical bills overwhelms you.